pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0133.md

 }
 ```

-The pros of this style is that we have one single piece of optional state that determines
+There are many pros to this style of domain modeling, but most important we have just one single
-whether or not a navigation is active.
-The alternative is to hold onto an optional piece of state
+piece of optional state that determines whether or not a navigation is active.
+The alternative is
-for each destination, but that create 2^3 = 8 possibile combinations of `nil` and non-`nil` state,
+to hold onto an optional piece of state for each destination, but that create 2^3 = 8 possibile
-only 4 of which are actually valid: they are either all `nil` or exactly one is non-`nil`.
+combinations of `nil` and non-`nil` state, only 4 of which are actually valid: they are either all
+`nil` or exactly one is non-`nil`.

 So, it's a powerful pattern, but maintaining the `Destination` reducer can be a bit of a pain.
 Each new destination that is added requires adding a new case to the `State` enum, a new case to